MahmoudZeert/PropertyDamageCompensation/README.md

 # Technology Stack
 Front-end:  .NET Core 6.0 MVC, HTML5, CSS, JavaScript
-Back-end: Net core 6.0 web API,services and data access
+Back-end: Net core 6.0 web API, services, and data access
 Database: Microsoft SQL Server
-Architecture: Clean Architecture
+## Architecture:I initially developed the app as a .NET Core 6.0 MVC web application.
+However, I have started refactoring it into a clean architecture solution.
+As part of this refactoring, I have implemented a small feature that involves the ability to add and update the entity "Floor" using the clean architecture pattern.

+## In this pattern, the MVC front-end communicates with a typed HttpClient, which makes requests to a web API endpoint.
+The web API endpoint then calls a service, which in turn interacts with the repository to access the data store.
+This layered approach helps separate concerns and promotes modularity and maintainability in the codebase.

 Authentication: .NET Identity
 Dependency Injection: .NET Core Dependency Injection Exception Handling: Custom Middleware
 ORM: Entity Framework Core

-Solution Structure
+The solution Structure for the clean architecture is :
 The project follows the principles of clean architecture and is structured into the following projects:
   Domain: Contains the core domain models, interfaces, and business logic.
+  Contracts for modeling  web API
-Application: Implements application-specific logic and use cases, acting as the application layer.
+  Application: Implements application-specific logic and use cases as the application layer.
   Infrastructure: Provides implementations for data access, external services integration, and other infrastructure concerns.
-MVC: The MVC project responsible for the web user interface.
+  MVC: The MVC project is responsible for the web user interface.
-API: The ASP.NET Core Web API project to expose functionalities for external integrations.
+  API: The ASP.NET Core Web API project exposes functionalities for external integrations.
 Getting Started
 To run the project locally, follow these steps: